core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Collection Representation

-Each topic-configuration resource is represented as a link, where the link target is the URI of the topic-configuration.
+Each topic configuration is represented as a link, where the link target is the URI of the corresponding topic resource.

-Each topic-data is represented as a link, where the link target is the URI of the topic-data resource.
-A topic-data link is an entry within the topic resource called topic-data (see {{topic-properties}}).
+Publication and subscription to a topic occur at a link, where the link target is the URI of the corresponding topic-data resource.
+Such a link is specified by the topic-data entry within the topic resource (see {{topic-properties}}).

-A topic-configuration resource with a topic-data link can also be simply called "topic".
+A topic resource with a topic-data link can also be simply called "topic".

-The list can be represented as a Link Format document {{RFC6690}}.
-The link to each topic-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "core.ps.conf" defined in this document.
+The list of links to the topic resources can be retrieved from the associated topic collection resource, and represented as a Link Format document {{RFC6690}}where each such link specifies the link target attribute 'rt' (Resource Type), with value "core.ps.conf" defined in this document.

 ## Topic-Configuration Representation {#topic-resource-representation}